oGaabs/PuniBot/README.md

 # PuniBot
-A Simple Bot for Testing
+A Simple Bot for Discord made with Discord.js and Node.js